mimenard/upload2ftp/README.md

 Q&A:
     Q: Who is this script designed for?
     A: Those people comfortable with the command line that want to backup their media on a FTP server.
-Personnally I use it to upload my photo I want to share.
+Personnally I use it to upload photos I want to share on a website.

     Q: Is it well coded
     A: Not so much but it does what I need :)